Marcia Kirby

 What do you do to stay active?

 Athletics have always been a huge part of my identity.
-In university I was a member of the Women’s Varsity Swim Teams at UWO and UBC, as well as Women’s Varsity Rowing Team at UBC.
-I love spending time outdoors, trail running and mountain biking with my family.
-I compete in short-distance triathlons and swim with a masters’ team at Saanich Commonwealth Place.
+In University I was a member of the Women’s Varsity Swim Teams at UWO and UBC, as well as Women’s Varsity Rowing Team at UBC.
+I love spending time outdoors, trail running, hiking, mountain biking and skiing with my son and my friends.
+I compete in off road triathlons will be competing in The World Xterra Championships in Nex Mexico in September 2026.
+I also currently swim with a masters team at Saanich Commonwealth Place.

 What injuries or conditions have you overcome?
 How did you resolve the challenge?

-Over the years, I have had to overcome many injuries that go hand in hand with being active – a stress fracture from running, a chronic shoulder injury from swimming, a bulging disc, and most recently, tendonitis in my Achilles.
-Each time I was faced with a debilitating injury, it has always been physiotherapy that has helped me to heal.
+Over the years, I have had to overcome many injuries that go hand in hand with being active – stress fractures from running, chronic shoulder injury from swimming requiring surgery, lumbar disc injury, chronic achilles tendinopathy, and most recently a traumatic knee injury from mountain biking.
+Each time I was faced with a debilitating injury, it was physiotherapy that helped me to heal.

-By far my most challenging injury was a lumbar disc injury.
+By far my most challenging injuries have been the lumbar disc injury and knee injuries.
+Fortunately occurring at separate times!
 Being unable to do any form of exercise for months and experiencing nerve pain was mentally and physically exhausting.
-The best thing I did for myself during that time was to seek treatment for the injury and learn to meditate.
+Recovering from multiple knee injuries during a short period of time challenged my patience, resilience, and adaptability.
+The best thing I did for myself during those times was to seek treatment for the injuries and learn to take care of my own well-being.
+That included focussing on my sleep, nutrition, social connections and learning to meditate.
 The meditation allowed to me cope with the injury and not catastrophize the pain and frustration.
-It was a very long recovery process, but through it, I learned empathy for my patients and patience with my body and its ability to heal.
+It was a very long recovery process for both of those injuries, but through it, I learned empathy for my patients and patience with my body and its ability to heal.

 Which of your life’s accomplishments are you most proud of?

 My proudest accomplishments are my two babies: my son Owen, born in 2006, and my physiotherapy clinic at Saanich Commonwealth place that I founded in 2009.
 I love being a mom, watching how Owen grows and learns everyday in the things he loves to do.
 And I feel so lucky that I am paid to do something I am so passionate about.
-I guess I love to be able to encourage people, whether my child or my patients, achieve the potential I know they are capable of.
+My passion is to be able to encourage people, whether my child or my patients, achieve the potential I know they are capable of.

 What top three goals do you have yet to accomplish?

-3. Reach the podium at an Age Group World Triathlon Event.
+3. Reach the podium at an Xterra World Championship Event.
 It may be far fetched, but it is a goal none the less!

 What is your best advice to stay healthy for life?